 · Headstand on elbows

-You have been attending regular pole beginner 1 classes, your strength and technique has improved and you starting to get the hang of an invert.
+You have been attending regular pole babies classes, your strength and technique has improved.

 To progress to the next level class, you need to be able to do the following in your level.
 Some are compulsory, while others are optional.